The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Abstract

 \section{Abstract}

-The collision phenomenon of polyatomic gases is described by the collision operator of extended Boltzmann equation or the energy-exchange model in particle direct simulations, for example, the Borgnakke-Larsen model.
-The later one is well developed and widely used in rarefied flow predictions.
-However, as a collision kernel, it dose not guarantee the entrinsic detailed balance and is not integrable in moment calculations, thereby resulting in a lack of comprehensive knowledge of the near-continuum relaxation mechanism, along with the associated macroscopic transport coefficients and concrete relaxation model equation.
-In this work, the Pullin equation, which possesses an integrable collision kernel and satisfies the detailed balance constraint, is adopted as an extended Boltzmann equation for the theoretical analysis of near-continuum relaxation mechanisms.
-For clarity, only the translational and rotational degrees are considered in this work.
-Explicit analytical expressions for the temporal relaxation of macroscopic variables, including the stress force, (translational/rotational) temperature and (translational/rotational) heat flux, are obtained at the first time.
-This is achieved by approximating the distribution function in mixed Hermite space for translation and Laguerre space for rotation and computing the collision operator moments, enabling a direct description of macroscopic non-equilibrium evolution.
-Base on the same elementary moment (integral) of collision operator, the macroscopic transport coefficients is found in Chapman-Enskog framework.
-The long-standing speculation, that thermal conduction coefficient should be depended on the degrees of thermal non-equilibrium, is rigorously confirmed and evaluated.
-When thermal equilibrium is enforced, the present thermal conduction coefficients can be degenerated to the famous results of Mason and Monchick.
-Given the correct relaxation rate, a Rykov-type novel relaxation model for Pullin equation is proposed.
-It can recover the interaction of transaltional and rotatioanl heat fluxes in relaxation process, which is ignored in the widely used Rykov equation.
-Finally, the precision of this new Rykov-type equation is examined using a series of benchmark test cases.
+The Borgnakke-Larsen model, widely used in rarefied flow predictions, serves as the mainstream energy-exchange kernel for polyatomic gases.
+However, it lacks integrability and does not guarantee detailed balance, limiting theoretical foundations for near-continuum relaxation mechanisms, transport coefficients, and relaxation model equations.
+In this work, we adopt the Pullin equation, which possesses an integrable collision kernel and satisfies detailed balance, to analyze near-continuum relaxation.
+Considering only translational and rotational degrees, we obtain explicit analytical expressions for the relaxation rates of macroscopic variables including stress, temperatures, and heat fluxes by approximating the distribution function in mixed Hermite and Laguerre spaces.
+Based on the same elementary moments, we derive transport coefficients via Chapman-Enskog expansion, rigorously confirming a long-standing speculation that thermal conductivity depends on the degree of thermal non-equilibrium; under equilibrium, the results reduce to those of Mason and Monchick.
+Using the correct relaxation rates, we propose a novel Rykov-type relaxation model that captures the coupled relaxation of translational and rotational heat fluxes, a mechanism ignored in the widely used Rykov equation.
+The model is validated against benchmark test cases.